Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 Enter the key provided in the email and change enabled from false to true, then restart the Stirling-PDF instance.
 You should now see logs of your Stirling-PDF instance registering and authenticating the license and enabling the Pro features.

-Under these settings you will be able to customise other premium features such as
+Under these settings, you will be able to customise other premium features such as

 ```yaml
 premium: